-٠ Break may be given at any time during the Purpose:
+Break may be given at any time during the Purpose:

-assessment and/or several breaks may be • Give student a break from the social
+assessment and/or several breaks may be taken

-taken. demands of the assessment

-Ins tructions: • Provide an opportunity to observe

-• At an appropriate time, the Psych says "Let's his/her 157ehaviour in less structured

-take a break". circumstances.
-Focus of Observation:

-• Psych indicates that she needs some time to

-make notes in order to remember what she How does student occupy self during

-and the student have done free time?

-• Psych should point to the specified "break" How does student respond to

-materials and express hope that the student examiner's withdrawal from the

-can find something of interest among them interaction?

-• If the student is not sure about the If and how student initiates and

-materials the Psych should • If and now student initiates and

-demonstrate how they work (i.e. take participates in an unstructured

-the cap off the spin pap: stick a tax in conversation of interaction with the

-the nin ort ata) Psych.

-The Devel al evel d with any • How does student interact with

-• The Psych should either: snack?
-Does he touch it/smell it?

-• Move her chair back from the table

-OR A A A

-\circ Move to another chair

-• Psych wants to be sitting

-within view, but away from

-table where student is sitting.

-• If student isn't interested in any of the

-materials, Psych should ask if there is

-something else he/she would like to do, or

-else offer a snack.

-• Once student is settled and everything

-possible has been offered (even if nothing is

-of interest), the Psych should work on notes

-for at least 2 minutes (longer is fine).

-• If the student initiates an interaction, the

-Psych should respond briefly and positively,

-but indicate that she has to finish more

-paperwork before talking.

-• Later, a few seconds, the Psych should look

-up, catch the student's eye and smile briefly

-in encouragement.

-• GOAL - To create an occasion for the student

-to initiate an interaction.
-If this doesn't

-occur, Psych can return to her notes or say,

-"I'll just be a few more minutes".

-• After several minutes, the Psvch should

-return to the table.
-If helpful, food and/or

-drink should be offered.

-• Psych should give herself a plate and

-a cup, but not take any food unless the

-student offers.

-• Psych should say "May I join you

-before we get back to work?
-What would you like to talk about?" -- --
+- At an appropriate time, the Psych says "Let's take a break". - Psych indicates that she needs some time to make notes in order to remember what she and the student have done. - Psych should point to the specified "break" materials and express hope that the student can find something of interest among them. - o If the student is not sure about the materials, the Psych should demonstrate how they work (i.e., take the cap off the spin-pen; stick a toy in the pin art, etc.) - The Psych should either: - Move her chair back from the table OR - Move to another chair - Psych wants to be sitting within view, but away from table where student is sitting. - If student isn't interested in any of the materials, Psych should ask if there is something else he/she would like to do, or else offer a snack. - Once student is settled and everything possible has been offered (even if nothing is of interest), the Psych should work on notes for at least 2 minutes (longer is fine). - If the student initiates an interaction, the Psych should respond briefly and positively, but indicate that she has to finish more paperwork before talking. - Later, a few seconds, the Psych should look up, catch the student's eye and smile briefly in encouragement. - GOAL To create an occasion for the student to initiate an interaction.
+If this doesn't occur, Psych can return to her notes or say, "I'll just be a few more minutes". - After several minutes, the Psych should return to the table.
+If helpful, food and/or drink should be offered. - Psych should give herself a plate and a cup, but not take any food unless the student offers. - o Psych should say, "May I join you before we get back to work?
+What would you like to talk about?"